 Combine a SOCKS5 Proxy and a VPN

 It’s clear that there are some merits to using a proxy over a VPN.
 The extra speed makes them suitable for a wide range of low-risk tasks.
 It’s advantageous to be able to utilize both a VPN and a SOCKS5 proxy.
 Thankfully, any of the Best VPN service providers supply this at no extra cost.
-Strong VPN and Private Internet Access are great examples of this.
+Strong VPN is a great example of this.
 Switching the two methods in and out is a no-brainer, but what about using both at once?

 Using both in tandem usually results in increased privacy, if it’s supported by your VPN provider.
 Be that as it may, the benefits are limited.
 If a VPN is connected already, you probably won’t see speed increases.
 Instead, the advantage comes as a safety net.
 If your VPN cuts out and the Kill-Switch fails, you still have some protection from SOCKS5 VPN proxy, and vice versa.
 This is relevant if a provider hands over your details – the copyright holder will only see the IP address of the other service.
 Using both creates an extra barrier to entry.

 For most users, this extra barrier is far from essential.
 A properly configured VPN should pose little problem.
 However, if you’re doing something particularly sensitive the combination is a good option.
 For the best security, you should email your provider and make sure your SOCKS5 VPN proxy has no logs.